Best Ways to Welcome Spring in New England

 Take Me Out to the Ballgame!

 Nothing says spring like the start of baseball season.
-The 2012 Red Sox season is an especially exciting one, since it marks the 100th anniversary of Boston’s legendary Fenway Park.
+Our beloved Fenway Park celebrated 100 years in 2012, and after their most recent 2013 World Series win, the Sox continue to prove that it’s still worth heading into Boston for a game.
 Want to save a little cash but still experience the thrill of the game in a family-friendly environment?
-We’ve got you covered with our list of Minor League Stadiums in New England.
+We’ve got you covered with our list of some of the best Minor League Stadiums in New England.
 Play ball!

 A Hiking We Will Go!